Neutron-acceptance diagram shading: Speed

-The raw speed of NADS makes it a particularly attractive tool for beam modelling where evolutionary algorithms are used.
-Tests on the C++ prototype engine could calculate the on-sample flux of a SANS instrument in 55 milliseconds on a single 2 GHz intel core 2 core.
+Due to it's speed, NADS is a candidate tool for beam modelling where evolutionary algorithms are used.
+In tests reported by the developers on the C++ prototype engine could calculate the on-sample flux of a SANS instrument in 55 milliseconds on a single 2 GHz intel core 2 core.
 The java release (jnads) performs the same calculation in 0.8 seconds on the same hardware.
-A Monte-Carlo simulation of the same instrument would take 25 hours to complete with 1% statistical errors.
+By comparison, a Monte-Carlo simulation of the same instrument was reported to take 25 hours to complete with 1% statistical errors.

-Performing the same, unoptimised SANS simulation with full beam monitors in jnads (i.e. not just calculating the on-sample flux) takes about 45 seconds on the same hardware and gives you an idea of the beam divergence and homogeneity at the same time.
+Performing the same, unoptimised SANS simulation with full beam monitors in jnads (i.e. not just calculating the on-sample flux) was reported to take about 45 seconds on the same hardware, which provides an indication of both bead divergence and homogeneity at the same time.

 Reliability

 NADS results are generally in excellent agreement with Monte-Carlo calculations.
 In strictly controlled tests, NADS and Monte-Carlo both produced identical results when simulating a SANS instrument.
 To date, no discrepancy has been found.